Work through the following questions before you publish a web page to be more confident it's accessible.

 - See the previous point about text.

 - Adjacent colours need to have a contrast ratio of 3:1.
-Test using this GOV.UK-inspired contrast checker.
+Test using the WebAIM colour contrast checker.

 See our information on complex images for more detail.